dcrules2/pl-sample-storacha/README.md

   const client = await create();

   // Log into account
-  const myAccount = await client.login('jamie.david312@gmail.com');
+  const myAccount = await client.login(process.env.EMAIL); //Set this in your .env file

   // Set space
-  await client.setCurrentSpace("did:key:z6Mkqa5W7JZQLuQ1TmmS5o1om5B2KRWZncxnwbCLFWrJm44C");
+  await client.setCurrentSpace(process.env.SPACE); //Set this in your .env file

   // Function to recursively get all file paths from a directory async function getAllFilePaths(dirPath) {